Geeksltd/Programming.Tips/docs/Intro.md

 ## Note: GCop and Tidy C#

-This book does not include tips which are covered automatically via Tidy C# and GCop.
+This guide does not include tips which are covered automatically via Tidy C# and GCop.
 There are many important elements in those tools and so you must ensure to install and use them in your applications.

-This book mainly covers concepts which are not automatically enforced or implemented using those tools, and which you need to consider and apply.
+This guide mainly covers concepts which are not automatically enforced or implemented using those tools, and which you need to consider and apply.